Addictive Behaviours Graduate Courses

 - Graduate Diploma of Addictive Behaviours (M5022) - 2 years part-time

 - Master of Addictive Behaviours (M6014) - 2-3 years part-time (depending on entry level which is based on prior qualifications that may reduce study duration).

 Each course builds upon units offered in the previous qualification and provides pathways for further study and postgraduate research opportunities in addiction.
-For example, the Graduate Certificate covers foundation studies about the application of holistic addiction concepts and theories to practical assessment and treatment innovations.
+For example, the Graduate Certificate provides you with foundational knowledge and skills to recognise and respond to substance use disorders and other addictive behaviours.
 The Graduate Diploma builds on foundation units with core studies that develop deeper knowledge about social and cultural perspectives of addiction, and how policy and public health interventions are designed and evaluated.
 The Expert Master Degree offers specialist coursework and research streams in the final year of study to develop expertise that match your interests, skills and career goals.
 You therefore have flexibility to choose a qualification that is right for you.

 You will learn from local and international experts about contemporary addiction issues to support the health and social wellbeing of people and communities affected by substance use (alcohol, prescription medication or illicit drugs), process addictions (gambling or gaming) and other emerging addictive behaviours.
 Each course is regularly updated with the latest evidence to inform best-practice clinical interventions, policy, research, and public health prevention interventions for substance use and process addictions.

 Whether you are looking to move into the AOD, gambling or related health, mental health, social sciences, government or community sectors, improve your professional practice, progress to a more senior role, each course will help develop relevant knowledge, practical and academic skills to advance your career.

 Together we can make a difference in the lives of others and change the way we treat addiction.